 Sea level rise

-Greenland is the largest contributor to global sea level rise, leading to catastrophic coastal flooding worldwide.
+Greenland is the largest contributor to global sea level rise, leading to catastrophic coastal flooding worldwide, and Antarctica contains enough ice to raise sea levels by almost 60m.

 05./09.